e-belair/SuchTable/README.md

 This module provide tools to generate an Html table from various type of data.
 It's work with array or doctrine result.
 This module doesn't have direct interaction with database.
-It's work with elements like zend form.
+It's work with table elements (like zend form do with form elements).
 You can work with Entity during the table generation.

 You can help, contact me on IRC #zftalk.dev channel or #zftalk-fr